Domestic violence & abuse

 Who experiences domestic violence?

-Domestic violence can happen in any kind of relationship – heterosexual, gay, bisexual and transgender.
+Domestic violence can happen in any type of relationship – heterosexual, gay, bisexual and transgender.

 People suffer domestic violence regardless of their social group, class, age, race, disability, sexuality or lifestyle.